masneyb/nexus-5-upstream/README.md

 - Work in progress patches to get the display working on the device.
-The [cover letter](https://lore.kernel.org/lkml/20190505130413.32253-1-masneyb@onstation.org/) for this series goes into detail about the issue that I see.
+The [cover letter](https://lore.kernel.org/lkml/20190505130413.32253-1-masneyb@onstation.org/) for this series goes into detail about the issue with the display.
 This requires the backlight patch series below.

   - [drm/msm: fix null pointer dereference in msm_atomic_prepare_fb()](https://lore.kernel.org/lkml/20190505130413.32253-2-masneyb@onstation.org/)